 Don't let your competition define who you are

 Does this scenario sound familiar?
 You are right in the middle of your workout at the gym and feeling great, only to look over across the room and see your nemesis, the individual who has everything you are trying to attain.
-Maybe you want that perfect looking body, blazing speed, or the lungs of Lance Armstrong.
-Too often we are guilty of comparing ourselves to our team mates, a training partner, or another individual that we do not even know.
+You want that perfect looking body, blazing speed, or the lungs of Lance Armstrong.
+Too often, we are guilty of comparing ourselves to our teammates, a training partner, or another individual that we do not even know.
 If you want to win your game, you first have to win your inner game.
 The competition is not you versus them.
 It is about you versus you.
 How much better can you make yourself in your pursuit of athletic excellence?

 Gold Medal Tip: Only focus on what you can control YOU!